 Lectins in grains and legumes

 Addressing subconscious beliefs about food when you follow the autoimmune diet

 Subconscious beliefs aside, many are pleasantly surprised to find cravings and obsessions with food diminish or disappear once they remove immune reactive foods, stabilize blood sugar, and eat a nutrient-dense diet.
-Make sure you don’t allow yourself to get too hungry or hypoglycemic by including sufficient fat and protein in your diet.
-Also, cravings are often a disguise for thirst, so stay hydrated and add electrolytes to your water if need be.